jethro-dev/easy-bank-landing-page/README.md

 # Easy Bank Landing Page
+## Welcome! 👋
 Easy bank is a responsive website with hover animations.

-## Welcome! 👋

-Thanks for checking out the Easy Bank landing page.
+## Build with ⚙️
 This project is built with HTML, SCSS and Javascript.